telerik/kendo-ui-core/docs/AngularJS/introduction.md

 ```

 The directive will update the `birthday` variable with the selected `Date` object whenever the `change` event occurs on the widget.

+**Note**: If you are using AngularJS then you probably want to use Angular's own routing mechanism and data binding.
+Do not mix that with Kendo UI MVVM.

 ### The k-value-primitive attribute